-For Albuquerque Public School students, the 2013 spring break runs from March 11 through March 15.
+For Albuquerque Public School students, the 2014 spring break runs April 14 - 18.

 We make every effort to ensure the following information is accurate.
 However, always call ahead to confirm dates, times, location and other information.

-Explora offers camps for kids aged 5 - 12 from Monday, March 11 through Friday, March 15.
+Explora offers camps for children 4-5 years and Kindergarteners - 12 years from Monday, April 14 through Friday, April 18.
 Kids spend the day exploring science, technology and art in an experiential, hands-on manner.
-Some classes are offered in Spanish.
+Before and after camp is available at a rate of $5 for each morning or afternoon.

 Liz Sanchez Horseback Riding Camp